-Winter Squash is a wonderful food for Winter.
+Winter Squash is a wonderful food for a cold rainy season.
 The abundance of this tasty squash peaks in early Fall and is available to early winter.

 During cold weather, I suggest that you switch from cold, raw foods, such as salads, to warmer, cooked foods, such as soups and steamed vegetables.

 Squash provides a huge amount of vitamin A as well as many other vital nutrients.
 It is anti-inflammatory, strengthens the immune system, helps manage symptoms of diabetes, can reduce blood pressure and protect heart health.
 Most importantly, squash tastes terrific!

 Below, I found a recipe that pairs squash with another wonderful food, ginger.
 Ginger is also an anti-inflammatory food, benefits digestion, neutralize poisons in food, ventilates your lungs, aids the circulation to your limbs and, as a medicine, it has been shown to be helpful in counteracting nausea from morning sickness, motion sickness, and food contamination.

 Ginger Squash Soup

 This delicious soup is the perfect “comfort food”.
 Brenda Langton, owner of restaurants Cafe Brenda and Spoon River, recommends experimenting with the many different winter squash varieties to find the balance of richness and sweetness that best suits your taste.

 Here is a recipe from The Cafe Brenda Cookbook.

 1 medium butternut or buttercup squash

 2 tablespoons vegetable oil 1 medium yellow onion, chopped